Korkmatik/ArduinoHumidityTemperatur/README.md

 # Description

-During this project I will be creating an Arduino project and an Java Project.

 The Arduino is getting the current temperature and the current humidity in the room.
 I am using the Mega 2560 processor and the sensor is the DHT11 Temperature and Humidity module.

 The Java Project gets the data through the serial port and displays it in a Graph.
 Furthermore the data can be stored in a database.